lzwjava/blog-source/_posts/2025-01-06-introduction-en.md

 title: Zhiwei's Profile
 ---

+You can download the PDF version of my introduction, created with LaTeX, [here](/assets/introduction/Zhiwei.Li.Introduction.EN.pdf) for the English version and [here](/assets/introduction/Zhiwei.Li.Introduction.ZH.pdf) for the Chinese version.

+---

 - Basic Information: Male, born in 1995, Chinese citizen, residing in Guangzhou.
 - Competitive programming experience: Achieved top 300 in Guangdong NOIP 2011 and solved approximately 1000 algorithm problems online, available on [UVa Online Judge](https://uhunt.onlinejudge.org/id/113519).
 - Education: Completed one year of study at [Beijing Forestry University](https://www.bjfu.edu.cn) before pursuing an associate degree at [Guangdong University of Foreign Studies](https://www.gdufs.edu.cn) through self-directed learning, successfully completing seven courses and preparing thoroughly for the ten remaining courses.